oanc/WordNetProcessing/WordNetProcessing/trunk/bin/readme.txt

 1. Run AllPaths.groovy
+     Lists all files that have at least one sentence tagged.
       /sense-tagging/bin>groovy AllPaths.groovy ../data all-paths.txt

 2. Delete ( or rename ) masc-index.txt if running on another machine or with old Masc dir structure.
 This needs to be re-created only as locations of Masc change